How to stream on a game console

 For the latest console generation from Microsoft and Sony, there is an app that can be downloaded for free from the respective App Store and makes streaming games much easier.

-Similar to the capture box, the capture card is also a hardware that serves as an interface to a PC.
+Similar to the capture box, the fixed installed card is also a hardware that serves as an interface to a PC.
 In contrast to the box, however, it is built into the case of the computer and requires a little more preparation (and a free slot in the PC).
 Their advantage is that they usually offer better performance, are better supported and do not require a separate power supply.

 The shortcut stands for “High-bandwidth Digital Content Protection” and is an encryption developed by Intel in 2003 for digital image and sound transmission, for example via HDMI or DVI cables.